doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus** [-A] [-a] [-b] [-c] [-C client] [-D] [-d music_directory] [-f] [-h] [-i] [-jJ] [-k] [-m] [-M alsaconf|enable|disable|restart|start|stop|status] [-n num] [-N] [-p] [-P script] [-q] [-r] [-R] [-s song] [-S] [-t] [-T] [-u] [-v viz_comm] [-z fzmpopt]

 # DESCRIPTION
 The *mpplus* command acts as a front-end for launching the mpcplus music player client and a spectrum visualizer in various terminal emulators and window placements.
 It can be used to display these utilities juxtaposed in separate windows or fullscreen overlayed with transparency.
-Alternately, mpplus can launch the cantata MPD client or any specified MPD client along with a specified spectrum visualizer (`cava` spectrum visualizer is used by default).
+Alternately, mpplus can launch the cantata MPD client or any specified MPD client along with a specified spectrum visualizer (`mppcava` spectrum visualizer is used by default).
 Command line options also support running the *mpplus* windows in a tmux session and recording that session using *asciinema*.

 The *mpplus* command can be used to control the *mpd* and *mpd.socket* system services when invoked with the `-M action` command line option.
 The Music Player Daemon (MPD) can be started, stopped, enabled, disabled, restarted, and status queried.